Personal Injury Law Firm Serving Rideshare Claims for Compensation from Uber Accidents in Miami

 Though the Uber app is practically flawless, it’s drivers are average citizens and it’s vehicles vulnerable to human error.
 It goes without saying that the majority of Uber drivers are honest and hard working.
 Nevertheless, there exist Uber drivers that are out to scam passengers and even non-passengers.
 There are reported cases of Uber clients being billed for rides they never took and even charged extra for cancellations from Uber driver no-shows.
 Furthermore, crooked Uber drivers drivers are quick to tack-on clean-up fees to passengers that allegedly leave behind bodily fluid in their vehicles.
 In fact, one Uber client fell victim to vomit fraud twice in one night.
 Unfortunately, and despite numerous attempts, the Miami Uber client was never reimbursed for the bogus clean-up charge.
 Uber drivers that are out to scam passengers may also be prone to negligence behind the wheel, which could lead to Uber accidents in Miami.
 Fortunately, Uber, just like all rideshare companies, have ample insurance coverage to compensate passengers and third parties for personal injury, property damage or loss.
 The bottom line is that there are thousands of Uber drivers operating on Miami streets, avenues, and roadways everyday, and accidents involving Uber are bound to happen sooner or later.
 (See: RIDESHARE ACCIDENT CLAIMS)

-If you, a loved one or family member has been hurt in an Uber accident in Miami, Perazzo Law urges you to contact our Miami or North Miami Beach office ONLINE for a FREE consultation.
+If you, a loved one or family member has been hurt in an Uber accident in Miami, Perazzo Law urges you to contact our North Miami Beach office ONLINE for a FREE consultation.

 PERAZZO LAW – DEDICATED TO PUTTING YOUR INTERESTS FIRST